jakewins/4fq/README.md

 benchmark suite does not account for coordinated omission, so real-world performance will see higher latencies.

-It's also notably high - the sequencer is expected to see latencies closer to 0.5-4ns, so something is off in my benchmark or implementation.
-However, the implementation currently provides a batch-drain capable low-latency queue, which is what my immediate need was.
-I'll come back to this and improve as time permits.

 ## Technical details

 This uses the Sequencer design from LMAX to control access to slots in a circular buffer.